Need help with sourcing your chosen products from a supplier directory? We have some actionable tips here to carry you through the process.

 #1 Contact the supplier before ordering anything:

 You need to be sure that your supplier will respond to you on time in case something goes awry, so getting a sense of their style of communication, the speed of response and willingness to collaborate beforehand is crucial.
+If you are dealing with suppliers through a product sourcing agent make sure they pass on important information so communication is not hindered in any way.

 #2 Start from sourcing a handful of products at a time:

 It’s understandable that you want to grab as many buyers as possible and a longer product list promises just that, yet, in the beginning, it’s probably safer to start with a few products to test the market response, understand the demand better and pick up on any issues quickly.
+Talk to your product sourcing agent about the marketplace and find out are there many suppliers to choose from.

 #3 Order product samples: